JohanKlingstrom/JohanKlingstrom/README.md

 # Hey there! 👋
-I'm Johan, a web developer and music producer based in Stockholm.
+I'm Johan, a developer/designer based in Stockholm.

 Working at anotherblock.